Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Using insights from our user research, I started sketching to quickly elicit additional requirements, get answers to complex questions, and speed up decision-making among stakeholders.

-To focus on the user experience on mobile devices, I worked Mobile-First and started sketching for small screens.
+To focus on the user experience on mobile devices, I worked Mobile-First and sketched for small screens.
+Over the following two months, I met with stakeholders several times per week to discuss and refine these sketches.

 This approach worked well!
-Developers gradually understood how to implement features, while stakeholders were pushed to make decisions.
+Developers gradually understood how to implement features, while stakeholders were pushed to make important decisions.

 Photograph of a lot of paper wireframes on a table.